MicrosoftDocs/win32/desktop-src/Msi/rollback-installation.md

 ---
-Description: 'When the Windows Installer processes the installation script for the installation of a product or application, it simultaneously generates a rollback script and saves a copy of every file deleted during the installation.' ms.assetid: '6c70e788-beb0-46db-94b0-1bbaac972acf'
+Description: When the Windows Installer processes the installation script for the installation of a product or application, it simultaneously generates a rollback script and saves a copy of every file deleted during the installation. ms.assetid: 6c70e788-beb0-46db-94b0-1bbaac972acf
 title: Rollback Installation
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Rollback Installation